jidongxiao/networksecurity/labs/mitm_ssh/README.md

 Explanation: what this script does is: starts a fake ssh server and waits for the victim client to connect; when the victim client connects and types credentials, the script then uses the received credentials to connect to the real ssh server, after that, the script just forwards packets between the victim client and the real ssh server.

-3. The victim client, ssh to the server using the test account, type password to login:
+3. The victim client, ssh to the server using the test account:

 ![alt text](lab-mitm-ssh-victim-ssh-p1.png "victim ssh connects")